Sophia Dobson Collet: Feminism

 Collet remained a Unitarian even as South Place moved into a non-religious direction.
 However, she "condemned the oppression of women in Scripture and the subordinate position assigned to them by Christianity."

 She joined the Moral Reform Union, wrote articles on women's education and supported William Thomas Stead during his imprisonment in 1885.
 Stead would occasionally attend lectures at South Place.
 Her efforts to help Josephine Butler repeal the Contagious Diseases Acts in India put a strain on her relationship with Richard Holt Hutton of The Spectator.

 Her name appears on the petition for female suffrage published by The Fortnightly Review.

 Later life

 Collet met Ralph Waldo Emerson and had a lifelong interest in transcendentalism.
 Moncure D. Conway recollected in his autobiography that Ralph Waldo Emerson had asked after her as well.

 She also had an interest in Brahmo Samaj and the Hindu reform movements.
-She published several books on this topic including The Brahmo Year-Book, Lectures and Tracts by Keshub Chunder Sen (1870), A Historical Sketch of the Brahmo Somaj (1873), Outlines and Episodes of Brahmic Histor (1884).
+She published several books on this topic including The Brahmo Year-Book, Lectures and Tracts by Keshub Chunder Sen (1870), A Historical Sketch of the Brahmo Somaj (1873), Outlines and Episodes of Brahmic History (1884).
 F. H Stead published the Life and Letters of Raja Rammohun Roy after her death in 1900.

 She is buried in the dissenters section on the west side of Highgate Cemetery.